 In order to find out what kind of design to go with when adding outdoor landscape lighting to your home, you will want to do some research and see how other properties have implemented them into their designs.

 Think about the layout of your backyard, patio, or pool area.
-Are there certain areas you might want to highlight?
-Maybe there is a tree or flower bed you want to spotlight.
+Are there certain areas or landscape features you might want to highlight?
+Maybe there is a tree, flower bed, or water feature you want to spotlight.
 If you have a path from your deck to the pool you might want to line that with stake lights to light the way safely at night.